The Truth About Family Separation at the Border

 The detention of illegal child immigrants is nothing new.
-It has happened since 2006.
-The difference now is the media only cares because Trump is President.
-The media is manipulating Americans.

-We have lost track if these lone children being sent by their abusive parents across our borders with cartels.
-Under Bush and Obama, we lost track if these children.
-How many were sex trafficked?
+It was the practice under George Bush and Barack Obama.

 The story Americans are being told by the media isn’t true.